ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - If the application does not require reliable transmission of data, then a Protocol Stack that adds reliability could be regarded as an equivalent Protocol Stack as long as providing this would not conflict with any other application-requested properties.

 To ensure that security protocols are not incorrectly swapped, a Transport System implementation MUST only select Protocol Stacks that meet application requirements ({{?RFC8922}}).
 Transport System implementations SHOULD only race Protocol Stacks where the transport security protocols within the stacks are identical.
 A Transport System implementation MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
-A Transport System implementation MAY allow applications to explicitly specify that fallback to a specific other version of a protocol is allowed, e.g., to allow fallback to TLS 1.2 if TLS 1.3 is not available.
+A Transport System implementation MAY allow applications to explicitly specify that fallback to a specific other version of a protocol \, e.g., to allow fallback to TLS 1.2 if TLS 1.3 is not available.

 ## Maintain Interoperability